spyder-ide/spyder-docs/.github/ISSUE_TEMPLATE.md

     * [ ] Spyder 3 (``3.x``, frozen)

-* Are you planning on submitting a Github pull request with a suitable change?
+* Are you planning on submitting a GitHub pull request with a suitable change?

     * [ ] Yes
     * [ ] No